 The E. coli limitations and monitoring requirements apply from April 1 through October 31, annually.
 E. coli is limited to 125 count/100 ml as a monthly average, and 235 count/100 ml as a daily maximum.
 The monthly average E. coli value shall be calculated as a geometric mean.
-This monitoring is to be conducted weekly by grab sampling.
-These E. coli limitations are set in accordance with 327 IAC 5-10-6.
+This monitoring is to be conducted one (1) time weekly by grab sampling.
+These E. coli limitations are set in accordance with regulations specified in 327 IAC 5-10-6.